Babri Masjid: Shia–Sunni dispute

 In 1936, the United Provinces government enacted U.P.
 Muslim Waqf Act for the better administration of waqf properties in the state.
 In accordance with this act, the Babri Masjid and its adjacent graveyard (Ganj-e-Saheedan Qabristan) were registered as Waqf no. 26 Faizabad with the UP Sunni Central Board of Waqfs.
 The Shias disputed the Sunni ownership of the mosque, claiming that the site belonged to them because Mir Baqi was a Shia.
 The Commissioner of Waqfs initiated an inquiry into the dispute.
 The inquiry concluded that the mosque belonged to the Sunnis, since it was commissioned by Babur, who was a Sunni.
 The concluding report was published in an official gazette dated 26 February 1944.
 In 1945, the Shia Central Board moved to court against this decision.
 On 23 March 1946, Judge S. A. Ahsan ruled in favour of the UP Sunni Central Board of Waqfs.

 Placement of Hindu idols

 In December 1949, the Hindu organisation Akhil Bharatiya Ramayana Mahasabha organised a non-stop nine-day recitation of the Ramacharitamanas just outside the mosque.
 At the end of this event, on the night of 22–23 December 1949, a group of 50–60 people entered the mosque and placed idols of Rama there.
 On the morning of 23 December, the event organisers asked Hindu devotees to come to the mosque for a darshan.
 As thousands of Hindus started visiting the place, the Government declared the mosque a disputed area and locked its gates.

-Home Minister Vallabhbhai Patel and Prime Minister Jawaharlal Nehru directed the state's Chief Minister Govind Ballabh Pant and Uttar Pradesh Home Minister Lal Bahadur Shastri to have the idols removed from the mosque premises.
-Pant issued orders to remove the idols, but Faizabad's deputy commissioner K. K. Nayar feared that the Hindus would retaliate and pleaded inability to carry out the orders.